bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 ## Summing up

-I have given you a taste of two powerful yet simple tools for automating deploys of Kubernetes-based applications, ArgoCD and jsonnet. ...<TODO>
+I have given you a taste of two powerful yet simple tools for automating deploys of Kubernetes-based applications, ArgoCD and jsonnet. ...TODO